COVID-19: Workforce FAQs28/09/20

 We recommend that staff planning takes into account those members of staff who are in high risk groups including those with compromised immune systems and underlying health conditions.
 Reasonable adjustments for those with disabilities may involve temporarily removing them from frontline areas.

-Can we require staff to be tested for COVID-19, where testing is available?
+Can we require staff to be tested for COVID-19?

 Where testing is available, and presuming staff are able to travel safely to a testing centre, or are able to be tested at home, then it is likely to be a reasonable management instruction to require staff to undergo testing.
 Where staff are refusing to work and are refusing to be tested, then this could be treated as unauthorised absence and pay could be withheld, although employees should be warned about this first, and alternative options should be considered, for example home working, redeployment, taking some form of leave, or furloughing where available to employers.

 Where staff cannot access a test safely, then this is not going to be a reasonable management request.
-If this is because they are self-isolating or shielding, the individuals will be entitled to SSP, and otherwise it may be possible to use some of the options above.
+If this is because they are self-isolating, the individuals will be entitled to SSP, and otherwise it may be possible to use some of the options above.

 Staff should be encouraged to disclose their test results but, in any event, our view is that as non-disclosure of positive test results clearly puts patients and staff at risk, explicit consent of the individual is not required.